 Epilogue: The Arguments From Understanding.

-Dustin Stokes is Associate Professor of Philosophy at the University of Utah, USA.
+Dustin Stokes is Associate Professor of Philosophy at the University of Utah, Salt Lake City, USA.
 He works primarily on the philosophy and science of perception, imagination and imagery, and creativity.
-With Stephen Biggs and Mohan Matthen he is editor of Perception and its Modalities (2014).
+With Stephen Biggs and Mohan Matthen, he is editor of Perception and Its Modalities (2014).